Asfyakhan/Bulkrnaseq-Analysis-Ulcerative-Colitis-vs-Healthy-Ileum-/README.md

 •	factoextra

 # 2. SRA Data Download
 The sequencing datasets were obtained using SRA accession IDs.
-Example accession IDs:
-SRR23955797
-SRR23955798
-SRR23955799
-Download an SRA dataset using: prefetch SRR23955797 was performed for all samples.
+Example accession IDs include SRR23955797, SRR23955798, and SRR23955799.
+An SRA dataset was downloaded using the command prefetch SRR23955797, and this step was repeated for all samples using each sample's corresponding accession ID (see SRA_Download/SRR_id_download.xlsx for the full list of accession IDs used in this project).

 # 3. FASTQ Conversion
 The downloaded SRA files were converted into paired-end FASTQ files using fasterq-dump.